ml444/gkit/README.md

 - **log**: The log module defines a log interface and outputs to standard output by default.
 The log implementation can be customized.Also encapsulates gorm’s log output,unified output to the specified logger.
 - **middleware**: The middleware module, It mainly includes middleware such as request and response logs, ratelimit, recovery, tracking, and parameter verification.
 - **transport**: Communication transport module,It mainly includes the transport modules of http and grpc.
-- **pkg**: The public module includes some basic tool classes, such as authentication, environment judgment, request headers, coroutine security processing, link tracking, etc.
+- **pkg**: The public module includes some basic tool classes, such as authentication, environment judgment, request headers, coroutine safety (`routine.Go` with context cancellation awareness and optional `routine.Pool` for concurrency limits), link tracking, etc.

 ## Core module description
 ### errorx